Gigaspaces/xap-docs/site/content/xap/12.2/admin/data-partitioning.markdown

 |local-space|This policy routes the operation to the local embedded space (without specifying the exact space name).
 It is used in P2P clusters.|
 |round-robin |The clustered proxy distributes the operations to the group members in a round-robin fashion.
 For example, if there are three spaces, one operation is performed on the first space, the next on the second space, the next on the third space, the next on the first space, and so on.|

-# Hash-Based Load-Balancing
+# Hash-Based Load Balancing

 This is the **default mode** and applicable for most of the application.
-When using hash-based load-balancing policy the client proxy spread new written space objects into relevant cluster space nodes.
-The relevant space to rout the operation is determined using space object routing field (aka also as routing index) value hash code.
-This value together with the number of the cluster partitions used to calculate the target space for the operation.
+When using a hash-based load balancing policy, the client proxy spreads new written space objects into relevant cluster space nodes.
+The relevant space to rout the operation is determined using a space object routing field (also called a routing index) value hash code.
+This value, together with the number of the cluster partitions, is used to calculate the target space for the operation.

 ```java